palash25/fist-rb/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/fist.
+PRs and Issues are welcome.

 ## License